Pre-Registration Shortened Midwifery Programme PgDip

 - Midwifery care of the mother and neonate(s) with complex needs

 - Being a midwife, 'Best Start' and the context of care

 - Clinical practice 3

 How will I study my course?

 - The programme comprises 60% practice and 40% theory.
-Your clinical practice placements are provided by NHS Highland and NHS Western Isles in urban, remote and rural island-practice areas.
+Your clinical practice placements are provided by NHS Highland, NHS Western Isles, NHS Orkney and NHS Shetland and NHS Grampian in urban, remote and rural island practice areas.
 The theory components are arranged in blocks of attendance

-- Learning is through a combination of face-to-face and online study via the university's virtual learning environment (VLE), with support from your tutors
+- Learning is through a combination of face-to-face and online independent study via the university's virtual learning environment (VLE), with support from module leaders

 - Students will be required to attend the campus for face-to-face teaching, including clinical skills and simulation where there is access to the necessary environment and equipment